Yagavi26/Delta-Modulation/README.md

-## DELTA MODULATION
+## Delta-Modulation
-## AIM :
+## AIM
-To Write a Python program to implement and visualize delta modulation and demodulation with low-pass filtering for signal reconstruction.
+To implement Delta Modulation and Demodulation for a sine wave signal, demonstrating encoding, decoding, and signal reconstruction.
+The goal is to achieve a smooth demodulated output using a low-pass filter to minimize distortion.

-## TOOLS REQUIRED:
+## TOOLS REQUIRED
-Python IDE with Scipy and Numpy
+Python: A versatile programming language used for scientific computing and signal processing.
+NumPy: A powerful numerical library in Python for performing array-based operations and mathematical computations.
+Matplotlib: A plotting library for generating high-quality graphs and visualizations of data, essentialfor demonstrating the sampling process.

-## PROGRAM:
+## PROGRAM
-##DELTA MODULATION
 import numpy as np
 import matplotlib.pyplot as plt from scipy.signal import butter, filtfilt

 #Parameters
 fs = 10000  # Sampling frequency

 f = 10  # Signal frequency

 T = 1  # Duration in seconds

 delta = 0.1  # Step size

 t = np.arange(0, T, 1/fs)

 message_signal = np.sin(2 * np.pi * f * t)  # Sine wave as input signal

 #Delta Modulation Encoding

 encoded_signal = []

 dm_output = [0]  # Initial value of the modulated signal

 prev_sample = 0

 for sample in message_signal: